vigneshavm/Interview-questions/JS Q.md

 // ❌ Incorrect: Regular function inside forEach doesn't capture `this`
   regularFunctionLoop: function () {
-    // Interview Explanation:
-    // This inner function (inside forEach) is a normal function.
-    // So its `this` is either the global object (in non-strict mode) or `undefined` (in strict mode).
-    // Hence, `this.name` does NOT refer to `person.name`.
     this.type.forEach(function (eType) {
       console.log("Hello", this.name, "from", eType);
       // Output: Hello undefined from work/job/Lead ❌
     });
   },
+  // This inner function (inside forEach) is a normal function.
+  // So its `this` is either the global object (in non-strict mode) or `undefined` (in strict mode).
+  // Hence, `this.name` does NOT refer to `person.name`.

   // ✅ Correct: Arrow function inside forEach captures `this` from `arrowFunctionLoop`
   arrowFunctionLoop: function () {
-    // Interview Explanation:
-    // Arrow functions do NOT have their own `this`.
-They lexically capture `this` from the enclosing context.
-    // Since `this` in `arrowFunctionLoop` refers to the `person` object, it works correctly. this.type.forEach((eType) => {
+    this.type.forEach((eType) => {
       console.log("Hello", this.name, "from", eType);
       // Output: Hello Vignesh from work/job/Lead ✅
     });
   },
+  // Arrow functions do NOT have their own `this`.
+They lexically capture `this` from the enclosing context.
+  // Since `this` in `arrowFunctionLoop` refers to the `person` object, it works correctly.

   // ✅ Works fine: Regular function method – uses calling object as 'this'
   regularFunction: function () {
-    // Interview Answer:
+    console.log("regularFunction:", this.name); // Output: Vignesh
+  },
   // This is a traditional method call on an object.
-    // The value of 'this' here will refer to the object (`person`) that invoked the method. console.log("regularFunction:", this.name); // Output: Vignesh },
+  // The value of 'this' here will refer to the object (`person`) that invoked the method.

   // ❌ Arrow function – no own 'this'; 'this' here refers to the outer lexical scope
   arrowFunction: () => {
-    // Interview Answer:
+    console.log("arrowFunction:", this.name); // Output: undefined
+  },
   // Arrow functions capture 'this' from the enclosing lexical context (e.g., window/global).
   // Since it's defined directly inside an object literal, not inside another function,
   // `this.name` will be undefined (or global/window in browser).
-    console.log("arrowFunction:", this.name); // Output: undefined
-  },

   // ❌ Wrong usage: setTimeout's callback is a normal function,
   // and so `this` refers to global object
   timeoutFunction: function () {
-    // Interview Answer:
-    // Inside setTimeout, the callback function is a regular function.
-    // So the value of 'this' is not inherited from the enclosing method.
-    // It defaults to the global object (or undefined in strict mode). setTimeout(function () {
+    setTimeout(function () {
       console.log("setTimeout (regular):", this.name); // Output: undefined
     }, 100);
   },
+  // Inside setTimeout, the callback function is a regular function.
+  // So the value of 'this' is not inherited from the enclosing method.
+  // It defaults to the global object (or undefined in strict mode).

   // ✅ Correct: Arrow function in setTimeout retains 'this' from enclosing method
   timeoutArrow: function () {
-    // Interview Answer:
-    // By using an arrow function inside setTimeout, we ensure that
-    // 'this' refers to the surrounding context — which is the object (`person`) calling it.
-    // This way, we retain access to `this.name`. setTimeout(() => {
+    setTimeout(() => {
       console.log("setTimeout (arrow):", this.name); // Output: Vignesh
     }, 100);
   },
+  // By using an arrow function inside setTimeout, we ensure that
+  // 'this' refers to the surrounding context — which is the object (`person`) calling it.
+  // This way, we retain access to `this.name`.

 };

 // --- Method Calls ---